robmarano/robmarano.github.io/courses/ece465/2026/weeks/week_09/notes_week_09.md

 In Week 5, we approached Kubernetes with a traditional **Service-Oriented** mindset:
 *   **Topology**: We hardcoded a split topology.
 We wrote one explicit `master` Deployment and one explicit `worker` Deployment.
 *   **Communication**: The Master pod used synchronous **RPC-style HTTP** requests.
 It would open a direct TCP socket to a worker, send the image chunk, and block (wait) for the worker to return the histogram.
-*   **The Single Point of Failure**: If a worker pod crashed (OOM killed by Docker) midway through processing its chunk, the HTTP connection would prematurely severe.
+*   **The Single Point of Failure**: If a worker pod crashed (OOM killed by Docker) midway through processing its chunk, the HTTP connection would prematurely severed.
 The Master's request would throw a fatal Exception, and the entire user upload would fail.
 The Master had no intrinsic way to track or coordinate failures gracefully.

-### The Week 9 Architecture (Homogenous, Dynamic & Fault-Tolerant)
+### The Week 9 Architecture (Homogeneous, Dynamic & Fault-Tolerant)
 Today, we are moving to a purely distributed **Event-Based** mindset powered by an external Coordination Engine (Apache ZooKeeper).

-*   **1. Homogenous Topology (No more "Master" image)**:
+*   **1. Homogeneous Topology (No more "Master" image)**:
     There is only *one* Docker image and *one* Kubernetes Deployment now.
 Kubernetes spins up 3 completely identical Pods.
 They are entirely agnostic to their role upon boot.
 *   **2. Dynamic In-Cluster DNS via Leader Election**:
     Instead of hardcoding a Master, the 3 identical pods use the `kazoo` Python library to race for a ZooKeeper lock.